From Virtual Machines to WSL2: Structuring Repeatable SOC & AWS Labs

 • Result: inconsistent, frustrating lab environment

-• Full terminal experience with bash, Python, tcpdump, jq, SOC tools
+• Full terminal experience: bash, Python, tcpdump, jq, SOC tools

 • Structured filesystem for reproducibility